Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Conclusions Outlook

 \section{Conclusions \& Outlook}

-We have investigated the applicability of DL-based image-to-image translation models to generalize data augmentation of medical data sets.
+We have investigated the applicability of DL-based image-to-image translation models to generalize data augmentation of medical image data sets.
 Our results highlight that DL-based algorithms yield significantly better performance than traditional data augmentation techniques.
-Our analysis is not the first to report this finding; however, we have --~to the best of our knowledge~-- for the first time performed a comparative analysis, which reveals that certain models are better suited for some tasks depending on the availability of clinical training cases.

-This has a number of interesting consequences, as using synthetic data to train disease detection algorithms, e.g.~for IS lesion segmentation as in our case, avoids any data privacy obstructions.
-Thus, data can be made available to a much broader audience, which promises to accelerate the advances in machine learning applications in diagnostic medicine.
-Moreover, this technique can be used to augment available data sets with synthetic data.
-We have shown that this improves the quality of the segmentation network significantly.
+This is in line with multiple recent studies, which have investigated the performance of different image-to-image translation models.
+However, only few publications exist to date, which subsequently study the potential improvement of DL-based segmentation and diagnosis systems, due to the synthetically enhanced training data sets~\cite{revisions1,revisions4}.
+Our work shows that this increase in data set size improves the quality of the segmentation network significantly.
+In addition, it has a number of interesting consequences, such as using synthetic data to train disease detection algorithms, e.g. for IS lesion segmentation as in our case, avoids any data privacy obstructions.
+Thus, data in the form of trained ITMs can be made available to a much broader audience,which promises to accelerate the advances in machine learning applications in diagnostic medicine.
+Moreover, the technique can be used to augment available data sets with synthetic data.

 Following up on our results, several directions are conceivable.
-As we have seen, the synthetic data's voxel intensity distribution follows that of the healthy MR scans, which are more abundant in the training of the ITMs.
-A more careful data preparation could provide a more elaborate normalization procedure; however, at the price of fine-tuning the model to a single data set.
-Alternatively, using the idea of life-long learning~\citep{Thrun1998,TransferLearning}, a modified network architecture could be constructed, such as the one by~\citep{LifeLongMR}, which allows users to easily adapt the models to their data, even if acquired under entirely different circumstances.
+As we have seen, training on synthetic data alone does not provide competitive results.
+A more careful data preparation could provide contrasts that are more aligned with those of the clinical data; however, at the price of fine-tuning the model to a single data set.
+Alternatively, using the idea of life-long learning~\cite{Thrun1998,TransferLearning}, a modified network architecture could be constructed, such as the one by~\cite{LifeLongMR}, which allows users to easily adapt the models to their data, even if acquired under entirely different circumstances.
+Incorporating more than one contrast for segmentation is another promising avenue.
 Finally, the proposed pipeline is straightforwardly generalized to other pathologies that can be identified on DWI, but also on other imaging modalities of the entire human body.
 A particularly interesting question is whether the diagnosis of rare diseases can be improved by augmenting available data sets by artificial data in order to compensate the intrinsic imbalance of the clinical training data.